aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 3. Ensure that the stack is successfully deployed or resolve any errors.
 4. Organizations events will now be forwarded to the delegated administrator account and will trigger the automation on certain actions to baseline your permissions and assignments.

-### Deployment in Organization Management account:
+### 4.2.
+Deployment in Organization Management account

-1. [Clone/fork](#downloading-and-keeping-the-solution-up-to-date) this repository. cd into the repository root directory.
+1. [Clone/fork](#8-cloning-or-forking-the-repository) this repository. cd into the repository root directory.
 2. Create an AWS CodeCommit repository or a [CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create.html) to connect to your git repository.
 The AWS CodeCommit repository or the CodeConnection Connection must exist prior to deploying codepipeline-stack.template in next step.
    - If you chose CodeCommit, the name of CodeCommit repository will be used when we create pipeline with codepipeline-stack.template.
    - If you created a CodeConnection Connection, the full connection ARN of the CodeConnection Connection will be used when we create pipeline with codepipeline-stack.template.